How Do Multilingual Language Models Remember Facts?: Factual Recall Components

 \paragraph{Prediction Extraction}

-Like \citet{geva-etal-2023-dissecting}, we measure extraction events at each layer of the model.
-Using the notation from \S\ref{sec:causal_tracing}, let \(h^l\) be the representation of the \textit{last} token at layer \(l\), and let \(E\) be the embedding matrix, then the predicted token is \(o^*=\arg\,\max(E h^L)\).
-We say there is an extraction event at the self-attention at layer \(l\) if \(\arg\,\max(E s^l) = o^*\) (similarly for \(c^l\) and \(f^l\)).
+Following \citet{geva-etal-2023-dissecting}, we measure extraction events at each layer.
+Let \(h^l\) be the representation of the \textit{last} token at layer \(l\), and let \(E\) be the embedding matrix; the predicted token is \(o=\arg\,\max(E h^L)\).
+An extraction event occurs at layer \(l\) if \(\arg\,\max(E s^l) = o\) (similarly for \(c^l\) and \(f^l\)).
 The extraction rate is the proportion of examples for which an extraction event occurs at a given layer.

-Figure~\ref{fig:extraction_rates} shows the extraction rates for both models, with a detailed language breakdown in Appendix~\ref{appendix:prediction_extraction}.
-A key difference between \xglm{} and GPT-2 \citep{geva-etal-2023-dissecting} is the prominence of MLP modules in the extraction of the object in \xglm{}.
-We note that this is not simply because the MLP is forwarding the already extracted object from the preceding attention layer.
-We plot in Figure \ref{fig:extraction_rates_mlp_vs_attn} how often an MLP has an extraction event while the preceding attention has not, and we find a similar plot to the one in Figure~\ref{fig:extraction_rates}, where the MLP has a higher peak in layer 25 than the attention.
-Additionally, we observe that for English (Figure~\ref{fig:xglm_extraction_rates_per_language}), in line with the results for GPT-2, the attentions have higher extraction rate than the MLPs.
+Our results demonstrate that extraction events can be detected in multilingual LLMs (Figure~\ref{fig:extraction_rates}), though rates vary across languages (Appendix~\ref{appendix:prediction_extraction}).\footnote{This variance may result from the strict criteria applied during the extraction event analyses, where only top-1 matches were considered.} A key finding is the prominence of MLP modules in object extraction for multilingual decoder-only models (\xglm{} and \eurollm{}).
+To rule out the possibility that MLPs simply forward extracted objects from preceding attention layers, we measure how often MLPs perform an extraction without prior attention extraction (Figure \ref{fig:extraction_rates_mlp_vs_attn}).
+We find that MLPs indeed perform the extraction for most languages, though in English, attention modules dominate, aligning with GPT2-xl results.
+In \mtfive{}, cross-attention layers drive the extraction, with MLPs playing a secondary role, resembling GPT’s behavior.
+Additionally, in \mtfive{} the extraction events occur in later layers, with peaks in 19 and 22.

-For \mtfive{}, the cross-attention layers are the main mechanism for extraction, although the MLP layers also contribute to a lesser degree, resembling GPT-2’s behavior.
-However, for certain languages ({\em he}, {\em fa}, {\em ko}, and {\em ru}), the MLPs show comparable or even higher extraction rates (Figure~\ref{fig:mt5_extraction_rates_per_language}).
-Finally, we observe that in \mtfive{}, extraction events occur later in the computation, with peaks at layers 19 and 22.
+The results show that in multilingual LLMs the extraction mechanism is more complex, involving both attention and MLP modules.
+This implies that editing techniques should focus not only on early MLPs enhancing subject representations but also on the later MLPs that extract the object.